Paul Allen CenterThe following are potential timelines for completing your Masters requirements:

 • Courses must be at the 400 or 500 level.

-• Courses must be entirely in excess of all undergrad requirements, including the 180 or 225 credits needed to graduate.
+• Courses must be entirely in excess of all undergrad requirements, including the 180 credits needed to graduate (for students with double degrees, you do not need to exceed 225)

 Some students choose to become an RA or TA to help finance their masters degree.
 This is not always an option, but if you do pursue it, here are a few things to keep in mind: